OpenFodder/openfodder/README.md

 Use the WHDLoad installer on an Amiga to extract the game files, and copy all the extracted files into the Data/Amiga folder

+#####Amiga CD32 Retail

+Copy the files from the 'Fodder' folder on the CD-Rom, to the Data/Amiga_CD folder.
+For the final video, Extract Track2 from the CD and name it 'Track2.flv', placed in the Amiga_CD folder.

 #####Amiga Format Christmas Special

 Open Fodder comes with the Amiga Format Christmas Special